cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 Keplr does not know about locally running chains by default.
 As you did with Cosmos Hub Testnet, you must inform Keplr about your chain: change `ChainInfo` to match the information about your chain, and change `rpcUrl` so that it points to your local port.

-## Conclusion
+## Next up

 You have how updated your CosmJS frontend so that it integrates with Keplr.
+In the [next section](https://interchainacademy.cosmos.network/academy/xl-cosmjs/create-custom.html), learn more about creating custom CosmJS interfaces.